ArielMaster/Simple-App/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This Ruby on Rails application was build and meant to run in a LINUX OS ENVIRONMENT (UBUNTU)

+The following items are required to be installed in the machine prior to the use of the application:

-* Ruby version
+* Ruby version: 3.2.2 x86_64-linux

+* System dependencies: yarn 1.22.22, node 18.15.0, npm 9.5.0, rails 7.0.8.4

-* System dependencies
+* Gem files:

 * Configuration